 Much of his reservation boils down to the fact that neuroscience is still in its infancy.
 It remains to be seen just how much the realm of neuroscience, fast on its way to becoming the dominant paradigm in psychology, will shake up the way we approach business today and in the future.

 If your business needs an innovative and inspiring space, check out what Workspace has to offer.
-We have over 60 locations across London, flexible co-working memberships and super connected offices.
+We have 64 properties across London, flexible co-working memberships and super connected offices.

 Our events calendar is packed full of talks, workshops and opportunities to discuss your businesses future or finances, and being in a Workspace building means you’ll have the opportunity to network with a variety of other companies.